itscleber/go-ms-blueprint/README.md

 - `make pre-commit-install` — Install Git pre-commit hooks
 - `make pre-commit-run` — Run all pre-commit hooks manually

+The service listens on the port specified by the `PORT` environment variable.
+If not set, it defaults to `8080`.

 ---

 ## 🔍 Jaeger Tracing